jaredwilli/devtools-cheatsheet/readme.md

 dir(object)                      | Prints an interactive listing of all properties of the object.
 This looks identical to the view that you would see in the DOM tab. dirxml(node)                     | Prints the XML source tree of an HTML or XML element.
 This looks identical to the view that you would see in the HTML tab.
-You can click on any node to inspect it in the HTML tab. clear()                          | Clears the console. instspect(object[, tabName])     | Inspects an object in the most suitable tab, or the tab identified by the optional argument tabName. keys(object)                     | Returns an array containing the names of all properties of the object. values(object)                   | Returns an array containing the values of all properties of the object.
+You can click on any node to inspect it in the HTML tab. clear()                          | Clears the console. copy()                           | Copies everything passed to it to the clipboard. instspect(object[, tabName])     | Inspects an object in the most suitable tab, or the tab identified by the optional argument tabName. keys(object)                     | Returns an array containing the names of all properties of the object. values(object)                   | Returns an array containing the values of all properties of the object.